Who we are

 Protecting Your Personal Data

-Your Personal Data isn’t just protected by the quality, commitment and high standards of Gresham Collective, it’s also protected by law.
+Your Personal Data isn’t just protected by the quality, commitment and high standards of Clayton Restaurants, it’s also protected by law.
 The law states that we can only process your Personal Data when there is a genuine reason to do so and it must be one of the following:

 - To fulfil any contract that we have with you